-Summarize the purpose of the planned project, stating the problem or need.
+Summarize the purpose of the planned project, stating the problem or need, provide supporting data if applicable.
 Identify activities and outcomes to be achieved.
 Explain how the proposed project addresses the purpose area(s) identified.
-This section should be limited to four (4), double-spaced pages.
+This section should be limited to four (4), double-spaced pages